 Stunning natural scenery, soothing hot springs, adventure activities and incredible food.
-Kinugawa Onsen makes a perfect weekend break for locals and a Japanese onsen ryokan experience is a fabulous inclusion in your Japan itinerary.
+Kinugawa Onsen makes an idyllic weekend break for locals and a Nikko ryokan stay is a fabulous inclusion in your Japan itinerary.

 Kinugawa Onsen is a hot spring town in Nikko, Tochigi prefecture.
 It’s a popular tourist destination and being close to Tokyo it makes an ideal day trip or weekend getaway from the city.